-Many SOV based systems are based on motion compensated gangways that react in real-time to changes in the sea surface, providing a stable platform to allow personnel to walk from the vessel onto the turbine.
+Many SOV turbine access systems are based on motion compensated gangways that react in real-time to changes in the sea surface, providing a stable platform to allow personnel to walk from the vessel onto the turbine.
 Motion compensating gangways have been trialled on CTVs.

 Such systems are designed within operational limits, and will not permit access in the most severe sea-states.

 Helicopters are used to provide access for technicians and contractors to the wind turbines and offshore substation.

 Around £1.5 million per year, though this is very dependent on the level of expected use (such as flying hours and helicopter type) defined by the operational strategy.

 Operators: Babcock, Bond Aviation Group, Heli Service International and Northern Helicopter.

 Helicopters allow access in otherwise inaccessible sea state conditions.
 Their high speeds and low carrying capacities fits well with the dispersed nature of offshore wind projects and the high frequency of low effort interventions that make up a large proportion of offshore visits.

 The high costs mean that helicopters are not used as primary means of technician transport.
 They can be cost-effective for projects at the limit of the effective range of CTVs for which the fixed cost of SOVs is unattractive.